 to do anything to report on a story.
 Depending on what has happened, if a reporter breaks a law covering a story, they sometimes will be prosecuted, especially if the incident is embarrassing.
 There was one case where a reporter showed how weak the Los Angeles County Welfare Department was in checking on the background of applicants that he was able to apply for — and receive — welfare checks.
 The district attorney originally threatened to prosecute the reporter (for welfare fraud), until he realized that it would give even more publicity to the story and make the county look worse.

 It is worth noting that the remarks about the political leanings in this article are written to American standards.
-Therefore, many publications referred to as centre-left in this article would probably be perceived in the rest of the world as either center-right (as in Britain) or even right-wing in many other regions of the world.
+Therefore, many publications referred to as center-left in this article would probably be perceived in the rest of the world as either center-right (as in Britain) or even right-wing in many other regions of the world.

 Newspapers in the United States are printed in one of two formats.
 The most common for daily and weekly standard newspapers is a long format, roughly 11"x17", which is called a broadsheet